EtchedPixels/Fuzix-Compiler-Kit/README.md

 * The constant value -32768 does not always get typed correctly.
 The reason for this is a complicated story about how cc0/cc1 interact.
 * Many C compilers permit (void) to 'cast' the result of a call away, we do not.
-* Array auto-sizing is not yet supported.
+* Local variables have a single function wide scope not a block scope

 ## Internals